Search Filters

 Does the Anatomic Anterolateral Ligament Reconstruction Change The Anterior Stability In ACL Reconstruction? – The Cadaveric Study

-Nadhaporn Saengpetch, THAILAND Pathomchat Pisitwattanaporn, MD, THAILAND
+Nadhaporn Saengpetch, MD, THAILAND Pathomchat Pisitwattanaporn, MD, THAILAND

 Faculty of Medicine Ramathibodi Hospital, Mahidol University, Rajthevee, Bangkok, THAILAND